SOP for New Zealand Visa: Guidelines, Format and Writing Tips

 - Writing irrelevant details: It is crucial to refrain from putting any extraneous material in your SOP.
 Keep your essay focused on pertinent data that demonstrate your academic and professional goals as well as the reasons you selected New Zealand as your preferred study destination.

 - Not differentiating between visa SOP and university admission SOP: The SOP for New Zealand visa is different from the SOP for university admission.
 Make sure to understand the purpose of each and tailor your writing accordingly.
-The visa SOP should focus on your intent and purpose of studying in New Zealand, while the university admission SOP should highlight your personal experiences, growth, and alignment with the chosen course.
+The visa SOP should focus on your intent and purpose of studying in New Zealand, while the university admission SOP should highlight your personal experiences, growth, and alignment with the chosen course and the university.

 - Writing too many personal details: Avoid going into too much detail about your personal life, even if it is necessary to include some personal information to demonstrate your distinctiveness.
 In contrast to your personal life, the visa officers are more concerned with your academic and professional aspirations.